 FAX (301) 480-7939

-The National Eye Institute’s Biological Imaging Core provides NEI scientists with a wide range of high resolution imaging and analysis applications including confocal microscopy, multi-photon imaging, total internal reflectance fluorescence (TIRF) imaging, laser capture microdissection, in vivo and in vitro imaging.
+The National Eye Institute's Biological Imaging Core provides NEI scientists with a wide range of high resolution imaging and analysis applications including confocal microscopy, multi-photon imaging, Airyscan super-resolution, deconvolution, laser capture microdissection, in vivo and in vitro imaging.
 The primary objective of the Biological Imaging Core is to pair state-of-the-art instrumentation with novel imaging approaches to provide vision scientists new avenues for studying ocular disease processes.

 Facilities and Equipment

-- Olympus FV1000 Confocal + Spectra Physics Mai Tai “Deep See” Multi-photon Laser
+- Leica SP8 Resonant Scanning Confocal Microscope + Spectra Physics Mai Tai “Deep See” Multi-photon Laser

 - Zeiss PALM Laser Capture Microdissection System

-- Phoenix Labs Micron II Rodent Fundus Imaging System
+- Phoenix Labs Micron III Rodent Fundus Imaging System

 - Sample preparation for high resolution fluorescence imaging